Jesewe/cs2-bhop/README.md

 3. **Build the Solution:**

    Build the project in Visual Studio.
-Ensure you have administrator privileges if required by your system’s security settings since the tool performs process memory operations.
+Ensure you have administrator privileges if required by your system's security settings since the tool performs process memory operations.

 4. **Run the Executable:**

    Execute the generated `.exe` file.
-The console application will display the version (e.g., **v1.0.4**) and perform update checks on startup.
+The console application will display the version (e.g., **v1.0.5**) and perform update checks on startup.

 ## Pre-Built Executable